jmblankley/LibraryDatabase/README.md

 ## Installation

 In the terminal:
-Use make to create an executable called run, then use ./run to run the file.
+1. Use `make` to compile and generate an executable named `run`.
+2. Execute the program using `./run`.

 ## Usage